Code-Institute-Submissions/Memory-Game-18/README.md

 ## UX

-Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.

 My website is for casual gamers who are looking for a light game to play whilst they are waiting or they just to relax.
 My project helps achieve this by using simple design and a single page to reduce load times.
 Furthermore the use of sound effects and bg music help create a calm evironment for the user to relax and focus on the game, there is also an option to turn off or control the volume.

-In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure:
-- As a user type, I want to perform an action, so that I can achieve a goal.
-- As a casual gamer, I want to play a game with little effort from my side, so that i can relax and take my mind of things
+- As a gamer, I want to play a game with little effort from my side, so that I can relax and take my mind of things

+- As casual player, I want to listen to nice music as I play, so I can relax.

 This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
 These files should themselves either be included as a pdf file in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.

 - [Wireframes](https://github.com/Flukester2/Memory-Game/tree/master/assets/images/wireframes)
 ## Features

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.

 ### Existing Features

-- Feature 1 - allows users X to achieve Y, by having them fill out Z
-- the memory card game - allows the user to pick cards, by clicking on them, then they turn over and it automaticallly matches the cards and checks if they stay turned or flip back around.
+- The memory card game - allows the user to pick cards, by clicking on them, then they turn over and it automaticallly matches the cards and checks if they stay turned or flip back around.
-For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:
+- BGM music toggle - Allows the user to turn on or off bgm.

+- How to modal - By clicking a button the user can understand how to play the game with clear instructions.

 ### Features Left to Implement

 - Toggle function for sound effects
 - Game completion modal

 ## Technologies Used

-In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
-For each, provide its name, a link to its official site and a short sentence of why it was used.

 - [HTML](https://html.com)
     - The project uses **HTML** as the code that structures the web page and its content.